mrdbourke/pytorch-deep-learning/SETUP.md

 jupyter lab
 ```

-7. And then starting a Jupyter Notebook and running the following piece of code in a cell.
+7. After Jupyter Lab is running, start a Jupyter Notebook and running the following piece of code in a cell.
 ```python
 import pandas as pd
 import numpy as np